MicrosoftLearning/AI-102-AIEngineer/Instructions/10b-language-understanding-client-(preview).md

 # Create a Language Service Client Application

-The Conversational Language Understanding feature of the Azure Cognitive Service for Language enables you to define a conversational language model that client apps can use to interpret natural language input from users, predict the users *intent* (what they want to achieve), and identify any *entities* to which the intent should be applied.
+The Conversational Language Understanding feature of the Azure AI Service for Language enables you to define a conversational language model that client apps can use to interpret natural language input from users, predict the users *intent* (what they want to achieve), and identify any *entities* to which the intent should be applied.
 You can create client applications that consume conversational language understanding models directly through REST interfaces, or by using language-specific software development kits (SDKs).

 ## Clone the repository for this course